HewlettPackard/PacketRusher/README.md

 # my5G-RANTester: NGAP/NAS Test tool.

-my5G-RANTester is a GNB/UE simulator for testing 3GPP standard and stress in 5G core.
+my5G-RANTester is a GNB/UE tool for testing the 3GPP standard and stress any 5G cores.
+This tool provides tests for the control plane and data plane.
+Moreover, the tests can be played individually, i.e., for analyzing only one User Equipment, or in scale, i.e., for analyzing hundreds of User Equipment simultaneously.

 ## Installation

 **Requirements**

-my5gRANTester is built and tested with Go 1.14.4.
+Go 1.14.4.

 **Steps**